Document

 3.2.4 Moving Home Grant (D4) In some cases, moving home is more appropriate and cost effective to meet the needs of a disabled occupant, where it is not reasonable or practicable to adapt the existing home or where there is under or over occupation of the home.

-3.2.6 Abortive Fees Grant (D6) A grant to cover reasonable professional fees and associated charges were engaged to advise on what works are required and specialist technical e.g. structural engineer, surveyor to determine whether a DFG project is feasible.
-Fees are paid as part of the DFG if the works go ahead or paid via this abortive fee grant if the work cannot proceed.
+3.2.6 Abortive Fees Grant (D6) A grant of up to £3,000 to cover reasonable professional fees and associated charges where professional services are engaged to advise on what works are required together with specialist technical e.g. structural engineer, surveyor to determine whether a DFG project is feasible.
+Fees are paid as part of the DFG if the works go ahead or paid via this abortive fees grant if the work cannot proceed.

-It should be noted that the Abortive Fees Grant may not be approved where the councils determine that the applicant has engaged the professional / specialist involved and then cancelled the works without justifiable cause.
+It should be noted that the Abortive Fees Grant may not be approved where the Councils determine that the applicant has engaged the professional / specialist involved and then cancelled the works without justifiable cause.

 Applicants cannot make more than one application for an Abortive Fees Grant in respect of the same grant eligible works.